 University of Chicago Biosafety Manual

-The UChicago Biosafety Manual provides guidelines for handling pathogenic microorganisms and other potentially infectious materials at BSL2.
+The UChicago Biosafety Manual (PDF) provides guidelines for handling pathogenic microorganisms and other potentially infectious materials at BSL2.

 TAT Protein Guidelines